indeedeng/iwf/README.md

 4. Go to Cadence http://localhost:8088/domains/default/workflows?range=last-30-days

 # How to migrate from Cadence/Temporal
 Migrating from Cadence/Temporal is simple and easy.
-However, it's only possible to migrate new workflows.
-The existing running workflows in Cadence/Temporal will require you to keep the Cadence/Temporal workers until they are finished.
+It's only possible to migrate new workflow executions.
+Let your applications to only start new workflows in iWF.
+For the existing running workflows in Cadence/Temporal, keep the Cadence/Temporal workers until they are finished.

 ## Activity
 Wait, what? **There is no activity at all in iWF?**

 Yes, iWF workflows are essentially a REST service and all the activity code in Cadence/Temporal can just move in iWF workflow code -- start or decide API of WorkflowState.

-One main reason that many people use Cadence/Temporal is to take advantage of the history showing input/output in WebUI.
+A main reason that many people use Cadence/Temporal activity is to take advantage of the history showing input/output in WebUI.
 This is handy for debugging/troubleshooting. iWF provides a `RecordEvent` API to mimic.
-You can call with any arbitrary data, and they will be recorded into history just for your debugging/troubleshooting.
+It can be called with any arbitrary data, and they will be recorded into history just for debugging/troubleshooting.

 ## Signal
 Depends on different SDKs of Cadence/Temporal, there are different APIs like SignalMethod/SignalChannel/SignalHandler etc.